microsoft/aksworkshop/_entries/02-01 challenge1.md

 **Task Hints**
 * It's recommended to use the Azure CLI and the `az aks create` command to deploy your cluster.
 Refer to the docs linked in the Resources section, or run `az aks create -h` for details
 * The size and number of nodes in your cluster is not critical but two or more nodes of type `Standard_DS2_v2` or larger is recommended

-> **Note** You can create AKS clusters that support the [cluster autoscaler](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#about-the-cluster-autoscaler).

-##### **Option 1:** Create an AKS cluster without the cluster autoscaler (recommended)

-Create AKS using the latest version (if using the provided lab environment)

 {% collapsible %}

-> **Note** If you're using the provided lab environment, you'll not be able to create the Log Analytics workspace required to enable monitoring while creating the cluster from the Azure Portal unless you manually create the workspace in your assigned resource group.
-Additionally, if you're running this on an Azure Pass, please add `--load-balancer-sku basic` to the flags, as the Azure Pass only supports the basic Azure Load Balancer.
-Additionally, please pass in the service principal and client secret provided.

   ```sh
   az aks create --resource-group <resource-group> \